jetstream-cloud/js2docs/docs/ui/cli/manage.md

 ### Shelving and unshelving

 The last management option is shelving.
 This shuts down the instance down and moves to storage.
 Memory state is not maintained.
-Contents of your root disk is maintained.
+Contents of your root disk are maintained.
 This is the most economical state for an unused VM as there are no SU charges for shelved VMs since it removes the VM from the hypervisor entirely.
 We recommend using shelving when you are done with a VM for multiple days or weeks.

     openstack server shelve my-server-name-or-UUID